rackerlabs/rackspace-how-to/content/managed-operations/cloud-servers-with-managed-operations-support-for-windows.md

 ### Other packages

-Although we don't support all technologies, we do offer reasonable-endeavor support which extends our support into offering alternative solutions.
+Although we don't support all technologies, we do offer reasonable-endeavor support, which extends our support into offering alternative solutions.
-Reasonable-endeavor support can include help from Rackspace partners and other third party services.
+Reasonable-endeavor support can include help from Rackspace partners and other third-party services.

--   **Load Balancing:** Support is provided through the use of Cloud Load Balancers.
+-   **Load balancing:** Support is provided through the use of Cloud Load Balancers.

 -   **DNS:** The use of the Rackspace Cloud name servers for DNS